Hakim-F/CardiacSegmenter/README.md

 In case of a 4D CINE short axis image, you should convert it to a 3D image, by stacking the frames.
 Have a look at `dataManagement.py` for more information.

+If you are training with a new dataset dont forget to delete the `preproc_data` directory created for the previous dataset.

 Next, open `train.py` and, at the top of the file, select the experiment for the modality you are considering.

 To train a model simpy run: